Tony Clarke (British politician): 2009 Northampton Borough Council by-election

-2009 & 2013 Northants County Council elections
+2009 and 2013 Northants County Council elections

 The voters in Castle ward in the centre of Northampton picked Clarke to represent them on the county council at 4 June 2009 County Council elections.
 Clarke now represented the Castle ward as an independent on both Northampton borough and Northamptonshire county councils.
 At the count he was observed to have been congratulated by his old Labour colleagues Dickie and Howes (see above).
 He beat the official Labour candidate into second place in what is normally a solid Labour county council division.
 In September 2009, the national Labour Party suspended Northampton South Constituency Labour Party.
 The local paper reported that the move was made after Clarke was featured in local Labour literature given out during the January by-election.

 In the 2013 Northamptonshire County Council election, Clarke stood as a candidate for Castle Division coming second with 437 votes to the winning Labour candidate's 806.

-2010 General Election
+2010 general election

-In August 2008, Clarke stated that he would stand against Labour as an independent at the next Parliamentary Election for Northampton South Constituency and did so on 6 May 2010.
+In August 2008, Clarke stated that he would stand against Labour as an independent at the next parliamentary election for Northampton South Constituency and did so on 6 May 2010.
 He polled fourth with 2,242 votes, behind the three main parties' candidates, and avoiding losing his deposit.
 His campaign cost over £8,000.
 He lost his borough seat to Labour in 2011.

 The boundary of the constituency changed for the 2010 election with the loss of some parts of the southern and western areas to the Daventry and the new South Northamptonshire constituency.
-The areas lost were generally be considered Conservative, thus increasing the possibility of Labour regaining the seat.
+The areas lost were generally considered Conservative, thus increasing the possibility of Labour regaining the seat.
 However, it remained firmly Conservative with Clarke's intervention, having an effect on the Labour vote.

 Labour's choice of official candidate was announced in November 2008 as Clyde Loakes, who was born and brought up in Northamptonshire, and who went on to become leader of Waltham Forest council in north-east London.

 Loakes was absent for much of the campaign.

 Northampton Borough Council member for West Hunsbury 2007–2011, Paul Varnsverry was selected in October 2008 as the Liberal Democrat's prospective parliamentary candidate for Northampton South which was won by the Conservatives.

-2015 General Election
+2015 general election

 Clarke stood for election again in Northampton, this time changing his constituency to Northampton North and as a Green Party candidate.
 He achieved 1,503 votes (3.8%) beating the Liberal Democrat candidate Angela Patterson (3.6%).
-The seat was held by Conservative Michael Ellis (British politician) who received 16,699 votes (42.4%).
+The seat was held by Conservative Michael Ellis, who received 16,699 votes (42.4%).
 His old Labour colleague Sally Keeble achieved second place with a 34.1% share of the votes.

-He wrongly claimed that a company backed by City financier Nathaniel Philip Rothschild had been funding terrorists.
+He wrongly claimed that a company backed by City financier Nathaniel Rothschild had been funding terrorists.